wal3sca/9-1-front-end-portfolio-project/readme.md

 _Do not_ fork this repository.
 Instead, create your repository on GitHub and submit the URL directly to Canvas.

+### Proposal Requirements

+Please submit your proposal in one Slack thread that includes both me & Carlos.
+Do not send separately.

+####Proposal will include 2 things:

+- a link to your Github 9-1-front-end-project which will include these files: - style.css file (this can be empty) - proposal.md file that states what your app will do. see video - index.html with a header title of your project for now and your name main.js with a fetch call to your api.
+This file should be linked to your index.html file
+- a snapshot of the data that was fetched from your application

 Then, follow the specifications above to create your application.
 Work with your instructors to approve your features before you begin working on them.